wblacoe/jekyll-now/_posts/2019-07-02-Who-in-the-news-can-you-trust.md

 <li>John Oliver, <a href="https://www.youtube.com/user/LastWeekTonight">last week tonight</a></li>
 </ul>

-Over time I got onto other news sources on YouTube.
+Over time I got into other news sources on YouTube.
 I don't remember how I became aware of each of them, but I suppose they were recommended or linked in some way to each other online.
-Watching the panelists on The Young Turks seemed to be more sophisticated and nuanced than the content and style of the sources mentioned above.
+Watching the panelists on The Young Turks engage in discussions seemed to be more sophisticated and nuanced than the content and style of the sources mentioned above.
 I learned a lot from them and started taking a deeper interest in what is going on in the world around me.

 <table border="0" style="margin-left:auto; margin-right:auto;">
 <tr>